KayZou/nextticket/README.md

 - **React SimpleMDE (EasyMDE):** A Markdown editor for writing and editing ticket descriptions.
 - **React-markdown:** A Markdown reader react library for translating from markdown to plain text.
 - **Prisma:** An ORM for database management.

+## **ToDo next**:
+- secure the full crud on users / tickets!
+- add more providers into next-auth
+- protect pages